Certified to teach:

 - Structural Essentials (ATSI Part 1)

-Chris Clayton lives in South East Queensland Australia, where he and his wife Maree operate their Remedial Therapy Clinic in the regional City of Toowoomba.
-Chris is a certified Anatomy Trains Structural Integrator and a movement therapist where he implements Anatomy Trains in Training concepts as the backbone of his movement therapy strategy.
+Chris Clayton lives in Southeast Queensland Australia, where he and his wife Maree operate their Structural Integration and remedial therapy Clinic in the regional City of Toowoomba.
+Chris is a certified Anatomy Trains Structural Integrator and a movement therapist where he practices structural integration and implements Anatomy Trains in Training concepts as the backbone of his movement therapy strategy.